ericgong2005/CS2620_Wire_Protocols/Documentation/Group_Notes.md

 - uses commandline flags

 ## Usage
-- Error when username does not exist
+- Correctly throws Error when username does not exist
-- Error when password is wrong
+- Correctly throws Error when password is wrong
 - Can create new user
 - Can login properly
 - Can search for users